Loans for Graduate Students

-The Direct Loan is a federal loan awarded to students with eligibility as determined by the FAFSA.
+The Direct Unsubsidized Loan is a federal loan offered to students with eligibility as determined by the FAFSA.

 No credit check is required on these loans, but you may not be in default on any previous student loans to qualify.
 These loans are unsubsidized, and interest will begin accruing while you are in school.
 You may defer repayment for up to 6 months after leaving school.

 Federal Direct Graduate PLUS Loan

 The Direct Graduate PLUS Loan is a federal loan.
 A credit check is required.